Particular/ServiceInsight/docs/releasing.md

 ![Promote](Promote.PNG)
 ![Promote_dialog](Promote_dialog.PNG)

+Make sure that all the issues related to this build are in the matching milestone and are closed, otherwise the deployment will fail.

 ### 3. Deploy using OctopusDeploy
 You are now ready to go to [OctopusDeploy](http://deploy.particular.net/app#/projects/serviceinsight).
 You should have a new "Staging" build waiting to be released.